 - 2 teaspoons Baker's Brew Coffee Spice

 - Your favorite corn chips

-- Some of the shredded brisket (drained fairly well so the chips don't get soggy)
+- 1 cup shredded brisket, (drained fairly well so the chips don't get soggy)

 - Shredded pepper jack cheese

 - pickled peppers, (I used Uncle Gary's Gourmet Peppers)